 - A. Maintain working knowledge of NDHP Motor Carrier Division programs, processes, and activities (Ongoing). - a.
 Meet with NDHP Motor Carrier Division to discuss program and personnel. - b.
-Review FMCSA online documentation related to the MCSAP program (including the Border Enforcement and New Entrant activities) and submission protocol. - B. Identify motor carrier company and driver data sources; and work with the NDHP to gain access, as needed, to complete the CVSP annual application and quarterly updates in terms of goal setting, performance monitoring, federal reporting, and other statistical analysis (Ongoing). - a.
+Review FMCSA online documentation related to the MCSAP program (including the Border Enforcement and New Entrant activities) and submission protocol. - B. Identify motor carrier company and driver data sources; and work with the NDHP to gain access, as needed, to complete the CVSP annual review and quarterly updates in terms of goal setting, performance monitoring, federal reporting, and other statistical analysis (Ongoing). - a.
 NDHP roadside inspection, roving patrol, and compliance review activities. - b.
 NDHP motor carrier educational programs and activities. - c.
 NDDOT crash records: currently available on an annual basis so discuss value/potential for quarterly update. - d.
 NDDOT traffic data: traffic counts currently available on a monthly basis. - e.
 FMCSA safety and census data: available through the Motor Carrier Management Information System (MCMIS). - f.
-Work with the NDHP to secure login to query the FMSCA dashboard and to state motor carrier safety data related to enforcement and crashes. - C. Collaborate with NDHP FFY 2018 CVSP Compilation within the FMCSA template (Due August 1 2018). - a.
-Work with the NDHP Motor Carrier Division update program goals and actionable problem statements, along with available resources (July 2018).
+Work with the NDHP to secure login to query the FMSCA dashboard and to state motor carrier safety data related to enforcement and crashes. - C. Collaborate with NDHP FFY 2019-2021 CVSP Review. - a.
+Work with the NDHP Motor Carrier Division review and make updates to program goals and actionable problem statements, along with available resources, as needed (July 2019). - b.
+Confirm appropriate goals based on empirical evidence, within the context of the NDHP Mission and FMSCA guidance for the MCSAP program (July 2019).

-- b.
-Refine goals based on empirical evidence, within the context of the NDHP Mission and FMSCA guidance for the MCSAP program (July 2018). - i.
+- i.
 Continue to build understanding about the program structure and personnel, in terms of resources and level of expertise. - ii.
 Relay program effectiveness in terms of the historical goals, outcomes, and challenges - iii.
-Develop/revise problem statements, related to goals, to include the performance objective, activity plan, and performance measurement. - D. Collect data and conduct analysis for the NDHP Motor Carrier division in support of CVSP activities (July 2018). - a.
-Establish protocol for data to be collected in support of the CVSP activities. - b.
+Develop/revise problem statements, related to goals, to include the performance objective, activity plan, and performance measurement. - D. Collect data complete analysis for the NDHP Motor Carrier division in support of CVSP activities (July 2019). - a.
+Establish protocol for review, including data to be collected in support of the CVSP activities. - b.
 Conduct statistical analysis related to goal-setting, program monitoring, and performance reporting. - c.
-Present findings and elicit feedback for CVSP activities. - d.
-Collect/monitor CVSP Quarterly Progress Reports. - E. Draft NDHP CVSP (July 2018). - F. Submit draft reports to NDHP for comments (July 2018). - G. Finalize final CVSP document (July 2018). - H. Modify the eCVSP, via the FMCSA portal, to include revisions from the July 2018 version of the CVSP (July 21, 2018).
+Present findings and elicit feedback for CVSP activities in the form of an update to the ND large truck crash facts and supplemental tables and/or graphs to assess progress within the three-year cycle. - E. Meet with the NDHP to discuss potential revisions to the CVSP (July 2019). - F. Submit draft revisions, as needed, to NDHP for comments (July 2019). - G. Finalize any potential revisions to the CVSP document (July 2019). - H. Modify the eCVSP, via the FMCSA portal, to include revisions to the three-year CVSP plan (July 21, 2019).